Python-Markdown/markdown/docs/writing_extensions.md

 As the parser builds an [ElementTree][] object which is later rendered as Unicode text, there are also some helpers provided to ease manipulation of the tree.
 Each part of the API is discussed in its respective section below.
-Additionaly, reading the source of some [[Available Extensions]] may be helpful.
-For example, the [[Footnotes]] extension uses most of the features documented here.
+Additionally, reading the source of some [Available Extensions][] may be helpful.
+For example, the [Footnotes][] extension uses most of the features documented here.

 * [Preprocessors][]
 * [InlinePatterns][]